By

 wsl --import <Distro> <InstallLocation> <FileName>

-is the name of the distro you want to import it can be anything you want, <InstallLocation>
+Here <Distro> is the name of the distro you want to import it can be anything you want, <InstallLocation> is the path where ext4.vhdx which contains your linux file system, <FileName> is the tar export of distro you want to use as WSL.

 Then you can simply import the tar file to get your own Arch WSL